Omar-Nour/Wordle-Project-Prolog/README.md

 |: hello.
 Correct letters are: [h,e,o]
-Correct letters in correct positions are: [h] Remaining Guesses are 4
+Correct letters in correct positions are: [h] Remaining Guesses are 5
 Enter a word composed of 5 letters:
 |: hell.
 Word is not composed of 5 letters.
 Try again.
-Remaining Guesses are 4
+Remaining Guesses are 5
 Enter a word composed of 5 letters:
 |: hoard.
 Correct letters are: [h,o,r]
-Correct letters in correct positions are: [h,o] Remaining Guesses are 3
+Correct letters in correct positions are: [h,o] Remaining Guesses are 4
 Enter a word composed of 5 letters:
 |: horse.
 You Won!